 When shopping online, many customers are often skeptical of adding their card to the bottom of the checkout page.
 This is one of the reasons most customers abandon a shopping cart.
 So make sure your restaurant doesn't lose potential customers just because they don't trust you.

-You can put a trust badge on your website to let your customers know that payment is safe.
+You can add a trust badge on your Shopify restaurant to let your customers know that payment is safe.
 That helps to indicate that your Shopify site is secure and equipped with an encrypted payment gateway to prevent hacking and other frauds.
-Use the free Trust Badge app to feature the trust badge on your checkout page.

 Automate Order Management